Healthdirect Free Australian health advice you can count on.

 • Organised sport has many physical, developmental, psychological and social benefits for children.

-• Playing sport helps children build resilience and feel better about themselves.
+• Playing sport helps children build resilience and have improved mental health.

 How will my child's development benefit from sport?